2 Hays teen runaways found in Reno County

 HAYS, Kan.
-(KSNW) – Hays Police says they have located two teens who ran away overnight after stealing a guns and a vehicle from family members.
+(KSNW) – Hays police have located two teens who ran away late Tuesday after stealing a guns and a vehicle from family members.

-The two teens left in Huxman’s grandmothers vehicle without her knowledge also taking firearms from the home.
+The two teens left in a vehicle, owned by Huxman’s grandmother without her knowledge.
 The vehicle was found later Wednesday morning in Orchard Park in Hutchinson without the teens.

 In the vehicle, police found articles of clothing and a few of the guns that were allegedly taken by Huxman from his parents.